GetintheLoop/painless-sqlalchemy/README.md

 into the `Column` constructor.

 #### Eager Loading
 When using serialize only necessary column are loaded.
-This includes all columns that are required to generate the result as well as all columns required to resolve joins.
 This feature makes `serialize()` much more efficient than manually loading and serializing models.

-#### Limit and Offset
-Limit and offset functionality is provided for `serialize()`.

-This is not trivial functionality since many rows are returned from SQLAlchemy and it is not clear where one model ends and one model begins.
-Currently window function and nested querying are used.
-Depending on database version this can be inefficient for large tables.

 ### MapColumn
 Custom serializations can be easily created using `MapColumn`.